 Having a fully running site is one of the efficient methods to prove your credibility.
 If they see that you are active online and maintain a good number of blog followers, then it should signal them that you are serious about your business.

 There is no denying the fact that social media has changed the marketing landscape at present.
 If you take a look at any websites right now, you will see social media icons and links incorporated in it.
 This is done to help readers share content easier without the hassle of manually copying links to their personal SM accounts.

 Avenue for getting recommendations or testimonials

 By creating a website, you are opening an avenue where satisfied customers could put out their reviews on your service and the like.
-Of course, you can have full control on what specific reports you want to make visible.
+Of course, you can have full control over what specific reports you want to make visible.

 Don’t waste the opportunity to serve your customers and ask for a few kind words based on the experience they had with your product.

 There are good websites and bad ones.
 The measure of which is highly determined by the amount of engagement they receive from the people.